Last updated on May 6, 2024

 In standalone mode, the menu bar includes the following elements:

-The upper toolbar includes the display, comparison, and zoom tools.
+The upper toolbar includes the comparison and zoom tools.

 The Compare buttons let you compare your image before and after correction: